NGM-00/Ex_Rec/README.md

     - Collaborative Filtering Algorithm (Based on users interactions of different track)
     - Content Based Filtering (Based on users demographics and tracks attributes)
     - Natural Language Processing (Based on analyzing tracks lyrics).
+- In this project we build our Recommendation System to recommend similar songs to the user input, we used different algorithms which are:
+    - Content Based Filtering
+    - Clustering